xcp-ng/win-pv-drivers/README.md

 * Windows SDK for Windows 10/11 (tested with 10.0.22621 and 10.0.26100)
 * Windows Driver Kit matching your Windows SDK
 * Git for Windows
-* PowerShell 7.3+
 * Rustup and latest Rust stable

 Windows SDK and WDK dependencies can be found [here](https://docs.microsoft.com/en-us/windows-hardware/drivers/other-wdk-downloads).

 # Usage

-Driver projects are provided as submodules of this repository:
+Driver and tool projects are included as submodules of this repository:

 ```
 git clone --recursive https://github.com/xcp-ng/win-pv-drivers.git